Cho'Gath Build Guide by EmbraceProgress

 This champion was Cho'Gath.

 He's one of the most versatile champions in the entire game.
-You can lane, jungle, AND even support with Cho; very few other champs can say the same ( Jarvan IV and Kayle come to mind).
+You can lane, jungle, AND even support with Cho; very few other champs can say the same ( Jarvan IV and Nautilus come to mind).
 And even despite this, Cho is one of the most balanced champions; he has clear strengths and weaknesses that his enemies can exploit (will go into more detail in the next chapter).
-I've never liked playing FotM champions and those that were deemed "OP" by the community, so succeeding with Cho makes me feel awesome.

 I hope that after you read this guide, you'll be able to succeed with him as well.